Security Bank: Early history

 Security Bank was established on June 18, 1951, as Security Bank and Trust Company (SBTC) in Manila, Philippines.
 At the time, SBTC was the first privately owned, Filipino-controlled bank of the post-World War II era.
 The bank's head office was first located in the Don Roman Santos Building on Plaza Goiti, moving to Escolta in 1954.
 At the time, Security Bank was so aggressive in opening branches that at one point during the 1950s, it had more branches in Metro Manila than any other local bank.

 Beginning in the 1960s, Security Bank started expanding outside Metro Manila as well, with the opening of its first provincial branch in Angeles City.
 Within the decade, the bank started a rapid expansion in the provinces.
 It was also in the 1960s that Security Bank led a consortium of local and foreign companies that lent US$62 million to the Lopez family to fund their acquisition of Meralco, the first of its kind in Philippine banking history.

 In the 1970s, Security Bank issued its first credit card, introducing the Philippines to Diners Club (until Security Bank sold Diners Club's exclusive rights in the Philippines to its rival, BDO Unibank in 2016).
 It also marked the start of the bank's trust offerings, many of which were deemed innovative, and still survive today as pre-need and common-trust plans, of which they are descended from Security Bank's offerings at the time.
 Towards the end of the 1970s, the bank was granted permission to operate a foreign currency division by the Bangko Sentral ng Pilipinas.
 It widened its investment services portfolio in the 1980s, even when the Philippines was thrown into a deepening political crisis.
 Like other major banks, the Security Bank survived.

 The 1990s brought in new owners led by Frederick Y. Dy.
 On April 26, 1994, the bank was issued a universal banking license by the BSP.
 With the issuance of its universal banking license, the legal name of Security Bank changed to the present-day Security Bank Corporation.
 The bank also moved to its new headquarters along Ayala Avenue in Makati.
 SBC's stock was also formally listed on the Philippine Stock Exchange on June 8, 1995, with a 1.5 billion-peso initial public offering.
+The Zamora family since 1987, still own stocks in Security Bank after mining magnate Manny Zamora bought Security Bank from Rolando Gapud.